SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 Click the menu icon at the top right of a software entry and in the context menu click **Delete**.

-The object will be deleted from the software repository.
+The software and all its versions will be deleted from the software repository.

 ##### To delete a software version